Mele-Lab/rDNAcaller/Scripts_parallel/README.md

 Step 2: Mapping candidate rDNA reads to our custom reference (it has a bwa index):
 ```
 sbatch -a 1-10 --time=00:30:00 Scripts_parallel/02.mapping.sh IDs.tab input/ output/ human
-#DNA is the default, if using RNA:
+#DNA is the default, if using the option "RNA", there is not need to run MUMmer:
 sbatch -a 1-10 --time=00:30:00 Scripts_parallel/02.mapping.sh IDs.tab input/ output/ human RNA
 ```